 Hearing Tests for Children

 All Ears in Hearing can assess hearing for both children (from age 3) and adults.
 No referral is necessary and rebates may be available from your private health fund.
-A Medicare rebate is only available for General Practitioner Referrals through the Chronic Disease Management program or with a referral from an Ear Nose and Throat Specialist or a Neurologist.
+A Medicare rebate is available for General Practitioner Referrals, Ear Nose and Throat Specialist referral, Neurologist referral or referral through the Chronic Disease Management program.

 Testing takes up to an hour and includes a comprehensive assessment which involves a hearing test, speech discrimination test, middle ear function test and a test of cochlear hair cell function.
 A report will be provided to you or to your GP/ENT.